IFPI Danmark

 IFPI Danmark is the Danish branch of the International Federation of the Phonographic Industry (IFPI) and is the official charts provider and recording sales certification body for Denmark.

 Certification

 Gold and platinum awards were first awarded in Denmark in the early 1990s.
 The sales requirements are the same for domestic and international repertoire.
-Note that Danish certification system for music products are awarded based on shipments.
+Danish certification system for music products are awarded based on shipments.